YingruWuGit/HiCKey/README.md

 # R package

-In another repository "HiCKeyR" https://github.com/YingruWuGit/HiCKeyR we have the R package of HiCKey.
-The R package was constructed by Rcpp with the same C++ code as here.
-There is a new function in the R package that returns a submatrix of the Hi-C matrix, so user can draw a heatmap to show the segmentation result.
+In another repository "HiCKeyR" (https://github.com/YingruWuGit/HiCKeyR) we have the R package of HiCKey.
+The R package was constructed by Rcpp with the same C++ code here.
+There is a new function in the R package that returns a submatrix of the HiC matrix, so user can draw a heatmap to show the segmentation result.

 # Examples